egormin/xxx/readme.md

 ### Install Jenkins agent

-This role intended for automated installation of Jenkins agent and configure it appropriatly.
+This role intended for automated installation of Jenkins agent and configure it appropriately.

 ***OS tested and supported:***